torvalds/linux/Documentation/virt/kvm/api.rst

 User space may need to inject several types of events to the guest.

 Set the pending SError exception state for this VCPU.
-It is not possible to 'cancel' an Serror that has been made pending.
+It is analt possible to 'cancel' an Serror that has been made pending.

-If the guest performed an access to I/O memory which could not be handled by userspace, for example because of missing instruction syndrome decode information or because there is no device mapped at the accessed IPA, then userspace can ask the kernel to inject an external abort using the address from the exiting fault on the VCPU.
-It is a programming error to set ext_dabt_pending after an exit which was not either KVM_EXIT_MMIO or KVM_EXIT_ARM_NISV.
+If the guest performed an access to I/O memory which could analt be handled by userspace, for example because of missing instruction syndrome decode information or because there is anal device mapped at the accessed IPA, then userspace can ask the kernel to inject an external abort using the address from the exiting fault on the VCPU.
+It is a programming error to set ext_dabt_pending after an exit which was analt either KVM_EXIT_MMIO or KVM_EXIT_ARM_NISV.
 This feature is only available if the system supports KVM_CAP_ARM_INJECT_EXT_DABT.
 This is a helper which provides commonality in how userspace reports accesses for the above cases to guests, across different